RL-RIG: A Generative Spatial Reasoner via Intrinsic Reflection: Experiments

 We choose SD3.5 Large, Flux and LAION-SG as baseline models.
 The former two models are state-of-the-art open-source image generation models; the latter one is the model from the original literature of the LAION-SG, which is specially post-trained on the LAION-SG dataset.
 We compare the performance of RL-RIG before and after post-training to better understand its influence.
 All comparisons are conducted using the same original prompts from the LAION-SG dataset without any modification.

-The result of our experiment is shown in \autoref{tab:sg-evaluation} and \autoref{tab:sg-improvements}.
+The result of our experiment is shown in \autoref{tab:geneval} and \autoref{tab:sg-evaluation}.
 RL-RIG consistently outperforms all baselines across spatial reasoning metrics.
-The framework alone (raw) provides modest improvements (+3.5\% SG-IoU over Flux), while post-training yields substantial gains (+11.5\% SG-IoU).
-Notably, our method shows the largest improvements on the most challenging spatial relationships, validating our iterative refinement approach.
-We observe a decrease in Ent-IoU after post-training, which might be attributable to the limited ability of the Image Editor. \textbf{We provide more success and failure cases in \autoref{case}, and more ablation studies in \autoref{sec:ablation}}.
+Notably, our method shows the largest improvements on the most challenging spatial relationships (scene graph), validating our iterative refinement approach.
+The RL+Flux baseline results in a better IoU but also a significant drop in ACC.
+We reckon that CLIP limits FLUX's ability to understand complex spatial requirements in the text.

+\paragraph{Efficiency} The average edit rounds is 2.76.
+When pipelined on 4*A100s, the average time is 26s/image, 1.90x slower than Flux but 5.27x faster than `Pick 1 from 10'. \textbf{It is acceptable for real-world applications.} When \texttt{max\_edit\_round=5}, the termination rate is 48.4\%, which means 51.6\% of the images have acquired a perfect 1.0 score from the VLM Judger.
+(For the rest, the round that achieves the highest score will be picked.)

+\paragraph{Judge Reliability and Sensitivity} \cref{tab:sg-evaluation} show the multi-run std is relatively low, which indicates the stability of our VLM judge's results.
+We conduct correlation test: Intra-judge correlation within tests is 0.8003 for GPT and 0.7826 for Qwen.
+The inter-judge correlation between them is 0.5873.
+Therefore, same judges tend to provide same scores, and different judges' scores can align well.
+Human audits have reviewed the judges' response and find that in $\sim 80\%$ cases, judges align well with human audit.
+In some of the few cases below where judges disagree, they are ambiguous to human audit too: [1]{#1}

+\paragraph{Accuracy–Efficiency Trade-offs} We study the relationship between maximum edit steps, time, accuracy, and aesthetic quality (measured by LAION CLIP) in \autoref{img_dual_metrics}.
+The aesthetic loss comes from the image editor and is more or less inevitable, while we believe satisfying the input prompt is prior to pursuing aesthetic qualities.
+Nevertheless, \autoref{img_dual_metrics} shows RL-RIG still achieves strong aesthetic performance (measured by LAION aesthetics) when the edit step increases.
+The aesthetic loss is not universal.